doncandela/mgah/mgah.md

   - The combination of `-n` (cores, typically) and `-N` (nodes) settings can be used to limit the job to high core-count nodes.
 For example `-n 64` along with `-N 1`, or `-n 128` along with `-N 2`, will limit the job to nodes with at least 64 cores per node.

   - Setting `--exclusive` and `-n` without setting `-N` will also most likely result in nodes with certain minimum core counts.
 For example `-n 128` with `--exclusive` will most likely run on two 64-core nodes, or one 128-core node.
+As shown in examples below, this seems like a useful way to run jobs on even multiples of 64 cores.

   - `--nodelist` can limit the job to a specific set of nodes.